davidcarboni/Flask-B3/README.md

 I don't need the full power of Zipkin at this stage.
 This provides a relatively low-impact first-step on the distributed tracing journey.

-B3 values are made available and headers can be generated for onward requests.
+Incoming B3 values are made available and B3 headers can be generated for onward requests.

 ## Usage